-- Refresher training on compliance: - In 2023, the proportion of employees with line management responsibility who completed mandatory Code of Conduct e-learning was 98.0%. - The proportion of employees who completed mandatory e-learning (Code of Conduct along with other compliance training) was 95.4%. - We conducted labour rights refresher training for our workers at project sites and provided toolbox talks, poster campaigns, training sessions, etc. - On our project sites, we also engaged with our subcontractors and conducted Labour rights awareness for the wider workforce, to emphasize the importance of worker welfare, the principles we follow, and the support we make available on each of our project sites.
-This included the provision of information campaigns available in multiple languages, such as posters and discussion topics for toolbox talks with groups of workers.
+- Refresher training on compliance - In 2024, the proportion of employees with line management responsibility who completed mandatory Code of Conduct e-learning was 97.9%. - The proportion of employees who completed mandatory e-learning (Code of Conduct along with other compliance training) was 95.1%. - We rolled out our updated Labour Rights Standard to include enhanced implementation and monitoring processes, guidelines and tools. - We also worked to increase engagement and awareness of the subject among employees responsible for social performance and grievance management, and increased our support for sub-contractor representatives to enhance their respective labour rights awareness, performance monitoring, and grievance management systems.